-Disputes are inevitable in most business relationships.
+Public-Private Partnerships (PPP) – Goldsmiths Solicitors Nigeria https://www.goldsmithsllp.com Goldsmiths Solicitors Nigeria Fri, 30 May 2025 11:29:05 +0000 en-US hourly 1 https://www.goldsmithsllp.com/wp-content/uploads/2025/05/cropped-Untitled-design-32x32.png Public-Private Partnerships (PPP) – Goldsmiths Solicitors Nigeria https://www.goldsmithsllp.com 32 32 The Role of Arbitration in Resolving Disputes in Nigeria https://www.goldsmithsllp.com/arbitration-dispute-resolution/?utm_source=rss&utm_medium=rss&utm_campaign=arbitration-dispute-resolution Thu, 24 Apr 2025 09:47:19 +0000 https://goldsmithsllp.com/?p=9000 Disputes are inevitable in most business relationships.
 Traditional litigation, while effective, often proves to be time-consuming, expensive and adversarial, potentially straining business relationships.
 This is particularly the case in Nigeria where litigation could take years to find its way through the courts.
 As a result, Alternative Dispute Resolution (ADR) methods have gained prominence, offering more amicable and efficient pathways to conflict resolution.
-Among these, arbitration stands out as a pivotal mechanism for resolving commercial disputes.
+Among these, this structured approach stands out as a pivotal mechanism for settling commercial matters.

 Arbitration is a process where parties to a dispute agree to submit their dispute to one or more neutral third parties, known as arbitrators, who render a binding decision on the matter.
 This method is distinct from other ADR forms, such as mediation or conciliation, in that the arbitrator’s decision is typically final and enforceable, similar to a court judgment.
-The consensual nature of arbitration allows parties to tailor the process to their specific needs, selecting arbitrators with relevant expertise and determining procedural rules that best suit the context of their dispute.
+The consensual nature of this approach allows parties to tailor the process to their specific needs, selecting arbitrators with relevant expertise and determining procedural rules that best suit the context of their dispute.

-Regulatory Framework of Arbitration in Nigeria.
+Regulatory Framework in Nigeria.

 Key Features of the Arbitration and Mediation Act 2023: